ZoomPhant/monitoring/README.md

 Note: **We are opensource supporters!** This repository hosts only the releasing artifacts of ZoomPhant.
 We will gradually open source parts of ZoomPhant like data collecting and UI, etc. Please bookmark us to get updated!

 ## Trying ZoomPhant
 Start using ZoomPhant is simple and straightforward, please refer to [Quick Start](http://zoomphant.github.io/docs/start) on our GitHub hosted documentation site.
-Or you can just follow below simple steps
+Or you can just follow below simple steps.

+***Important Note: This step is for testing purposes only.
+All data will be lost upon restart.
+If you need to save data, please refer to the Quick Start documentation for startup instructions.***

 1. Find a Linux host with engough space (recommended 40+GB free diskspace and 8+GB memory)